 To Terry Bassham, chief executive officer for Evergy, these are familiar and welcome trends.
 As a regional energy company in the Midwest, they stand to source more of their power from wind, and are fans of any resource that helps decrease uncertainty about wind energy development.

-“Site Wind Right is an invaluable resource that helps us avoid unnecessary impacts to the wildlife and iconic landscapes of the Great Plains, while also allowing us to provide clean, low-carbon energy for our customers,” he says.
+“Site Renewables Right is an invaluable resource that helps us avoid unnecessary impacts to the wildlife and iconic landscapes of the Great Plains, while also allowing us to provide clean, low-carbon energy for our customers,” he says.

-Other companies in the region are also jumping at the chance to use Site Wind Right, given the growing recognition of climate challenge – and the hard work it is going to take to find on-the-ground solutions.
+Other companies in the region are also jumping at the chance to use Site Renewables Right, given the growing recognition of climate challenge – and the hard work it is going to take to find on-the-ground solutions.

 The Renewable Energy Buildout Challenge